GH caretaker demands Ghc44k from house owners before handing over the property

-Tema-based Ghanaian Caretaker whose Services are no Longer Required Demands Ghc44k from House Owners
+Many React as Tema-based Caretaker whose Services are no Longer Required Demands Ghc44k from House Owners

-- A Ghanaian caretaker who was hired to maintain the house of a family based in abroad is asking to be paid for all expenses she claims to have incurred

-- The house owners engaged the services of the lady 6 years ago with the conditions that she lives in there for free, maintain the house, rent a part of it and keep all the earnings
+An earlier publication by YEN.com.gh reported that a caretaker based in Sakumono in Tema is requesting that a sum of Ghc44,253.29 be paid to her after she was allowed to stay in a house for 6 years for free.

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-The story of a caretaker who is making a huge demand from her employers after supporting her for years has surfaced online.

-The post sighted by YEN.com.gh on a Facebook handle called Afi Doku shared the story of a caretaker based in Sakumono in Tema who is requesting that a sum of Ghc44,253.29 be paid to her after she was allowed to stay in a house for 6 years for free.

-According to the post, the owners of the mansion who are based abroad engaged the services of the caretaker to help maintain their property while they are outside the country.
+The report shared that the owners of the mansion based abroad engaged the services of the caretaker to help maintain their property while they are outside the country.
 In exchange, the lady was allowed to stay in the house for free and was permitted to rent a part of it out and keep all proceeds from that.

-The house owners also asked the caretaker to inform them anytime there were maintenance or repair works to be done which she never did.
+The lady sent the family a list that stated all costs incurred throughout her six-year stay in the house.
+She also demanded a monthly back pay of Ghc500.
+The list of expenses summed up to Ghc44,253.29.

+I was paid about GHC28 for 'short time': Female Libya returnee who was used shares her touching story in clip

 Download YEN's news app on Google Play now and stay up-to-date with all major Ghana news